Corns and Calluses: Your Feet Deserve Better Says Podiatrist We love our shoes, but sometimes, our...

 “The kinesiology taping debate is easily settled on an individual level,” says Lin.
 “If, after assessment, we believe that it is among the interventions that might help you, we can work together to see whether it seems to improve outcomes.”

 Mark Lin is a leading Sports Podiatrist in Sydney.
-Footwork Podiatry has two convenient locations Roseville on Sydney’s North Shore and Sydney CBD.
+The Footwork Clinic has two convenient locations Chatswood on Sydney’s North Shore and in Sydney’s CBD.
 Both offer the full spectrum of podiatry treatments and although they receive referrals from medical doctors, they are willing to assess and assist anyone who suffers from lower-limb issues.

 Also published on Medium.